 It is a good idea to review email examples and/or templates before writing your follow-up email.
-Along with helping with your layout, examples can help you see what kind of content you should include in your document.
+Along with helping with your layout, examples can help you see what content you should include in your document.

-Example Follow-Up Email
+Sample Follow-Up Email

-Below is an example of an email message to use when you have not heard back after sending a resume and cover letter to an employer.
+Review an example of an email message to use when you have not heard back after sending a resume and cover letter to an employer.

-Dear Mr./Ms. Last Name: (if you have a name, otherwise omit this line)
+Dear Mr./Ms. Last Name, [if you have a name, otherwise omit this line]

 I hope you are well.
 I submitted a resume earlier this month for the programmer position advertised in the Times Union.